COURSE DESIGN AND INSTRUCTION

 FGSS 235/SISP 235: Economies of Death, Geographies of Care

-Fall 2016, Feminist, Gender, and Sexuality Studies and Science in Society Program, Wesleyan University; Format: 25-person seminar
+Fall 2016, Animal Studies; Feminist, Gender, and Sexuality Studies and Science in Society Program, Wesleyan University; Format: 25-person seminar

 Living, dying, and care work are processes often governed by economic logics that render some lives killable and others grievable in global regimes of power.
 This course explores how theoretical frameworks of “economies of death” and “geographies of care” can help to illuminate how human and nonhuman lives, deaths, and systems of care are intertwined with economic logics.
 Whose lives are privileged over others and with what consequences?
 How are certain bodies made killable and others grievable?
 How do we understand and face care processes of death and dying, and how are these processes often geographically determined?
 How do we live and die well, give and receive care, and who has this privilege?
 This class interrogates these and other questions related to how we live and die with others in a multispecies world.
 With attention to race, gender, species, and other sites of perceived difference, students will gain a nuanced understanding of core themes related to fundamental processes of living, dying, and caring labor.
 This course asks students to theorize economies of death and geographies of care to understand the deeply political nature of life and death as differential moments on a continuum of being.
 We focus on key questions related to an affirmative politics of life–in other words, how we should live, how we care and for whom, and how we might foster nonviolent interpersonal life-affirming encounters.
 Students can expect to explore pressing contemporary issues such as mass incarceration and “social death;” climate change; valuing and commodifying life; breeding and raising nonhuman animals for food; plant consciousness; end-of-life care and euthanasia; and the role of marginalized bodies in biomedical research.
 The course will be primarily discussion-based.